Introduction

 Background

-A succession of military governments ended in 1972 with the rise to power of Mathieu KEREKOU and the establishment of a government based on Marxist-Leninist principles.
+A succession of military governments ended in 1972 with the rise to power of Mathieu KEREKOU and a Marxist-Leninist government.
 A move to representative government began in 1989.
 Two years later, free elections ushered in former Prime Minister Nicephore SOGLO as president, marking the first successful transfer of power in Africa from a dictatorship to a democracy.
-KEREKOU was returned to power by elections held in 1996 and 2001, though some irregularities were alleged.
-KEREKOU stepped down at the end of his second term in 2006 and was succeeded by Thomas YAYI Boni, a political outsider and independent, who won a second five-year term in March 2011.
-Patrice TALON, a wealthy businessman, took office in 2016 after campaigning to restore public confidence in the government.
+KEREKOU returned to power after elections in 1996 and 2001.
+He stepped down in 2006 and was succeeded by Thomas YAYI Boni, a political outsider and independent, who won a second term in 2011.
+Patrice TALON, a wealthy businessman, took office in 2016; the space for pluralism, dissent, and free expression has narrowed under his administration.
+TALON won a second term in 2021.

 Visit the Definitions and Notes page to view a description of each topic.